 The pearl of the South Coast has to be Skógafoss waterfall.
 From the 60 meter high cliffs of East Eyjafjöll mountains, the waterfall pours down making, arguably, the most photogenic waterfall in the country.
 Over the years, the water has carved itself into the mountain, tucking the beautiful waterfall into a small gorge.
 Add rainbows forming in the waterfall’s spray and you have yourself a Kodak moment.
 Along side the waterfall lies a staircase up to the cliff with views looking down into the gorge and onto the waterfall.
 The 527 steps up to the top provide a fantastic warm-up for the glacier hike!

 Here the adventure continues at Sólheimajökull glacier which is part of the 4th biggest glacier in Iceland, Mýrdalsjökull.
 We will provide helmets, harnesses, crampons and ice axes before hiking on the ice for 1 to 1,5 hours.
 Our glacier guides are all trained and licensed and provide a safe, entertaining and informative hike.
 A spectacular experience to learn more about this breathtaking and increasingly rare natural phenomenon.

 Heading further east, we visit the black sand beach of Reynisfjara where the Atlantic coastline presents massive waves hitting the unique basalt columns in the cliffs above the sand.
 Rock pillars in the water and the cliffs of Dýrhólaey are seen in the distance.
 This area of the south is also a paradise for bird lovers, as puffins and dozens of other unique species nest on top of these cliffs in the summertime from June to August.

-Fat bike ride to the DC-3 Plane Wreck on Sólheimasandur
+DC-3 Plane Wreck on Sólheimasandur